willplatt/LearnTatoeba/README.md

 1) If the language is right-to-left but it’s still coming out left-to-right, even with the `bidi` argument, then find the line for that language in [languages.tsv](languages.tsv) and add `rtl` to the end of the line (in other words, in the 5th column).

-2) If the language uses non-Latin characters and words do not have dashes `---` underneath them that means the characters are not getting recognised as word characters.
+2) If the language uses non-Latin characters and words do not have dashes `---` underneath them that means the characters are not getting recognized as word characters.
 This can be fixed by adding (or changing) an appropriate regular expression in the 4th column of `languages.tsv` on the line for that language.
 When the column is left blank then the default is implied: `\\-'a-zA-ZÀ-ÖØ-ö\u00F8-\u01BF\u01C4-\u024F\u0370-\u052F\u1E00-\u1FFF`.